baedrik/snip721-reference-impl/README.md

 | owner_may_update_metadata     | bool | yes      | false            |
 | enable_burn                   | bool | yes      | false            |

-### <a name="postinitcallback"></a>Post Init Callback
+### <a name="postinitcallback"></a>PostInitCallback
-PostInitCallback is the optional callback message to execute after the token contract has initialized.
-This can be useful if another contract is instantiating this token contract and needs the token contract to inform the creating contract of the address it has been given
+The PostInitCallback object is used to have the token contract execute an optional callback message after the contract has initialized.
+This can be useful if another contract is instantiating this token contract and needs the token contract to inform the creating contract of the address it has been given.
 ```
 {
 	“msg”: “base64_encoded_Binary_representing_the_msg_to_perform_after_initialization”,